 In addition to any contact information provided at the time a hearing is requested, Appellants and their authorized representatives must update contact information if it changes prior to scheduled hearings.
-OAH accepts address, email, and telephone contact updates via phone, UploadNY, encrypted email, fax, and US mail.
+OAH accepts address, email, and telephone contact updates via phone, Upload.NY.gov, fax, and US mail.

 OAH cannot guarantee same day contact updates will be delivered to the Hearing Officer in time for hearings.
 Please submit updates prior to scheduled hearing dates.
-Failure to do so may result in the abandonment of the hearing request, (see, 18 NYCRR § 358-5.5).
+Failure to do so may result in the abandonment of the hearing request (see, 18 NYCRR § 358-5.5).

 OAH recognizes some individuals do not have telephone service.
 Appellants and their authorized representatives without access to a telephone or who lose access to a telephone should notify OAH at the earliest possible time so an alternate appearance method can be coordinated.
 Failure to do so may result in the abandonment of the hearing request, (see, 18 NYCRR § 358-5.5).
 Appellants and their authorized representatives are instructed to submit documentary evidence to OAH at least two business days before the hearing.
 The Hearing Officer will transmit evidence received from the Appellant or the authorized representative to the Agency via encrypted email during the hearing.
-OAH accepts evidence via secure upload, encrypted email, fax, in person, or US mail.
+OAH accepts evidence via secure upload, fax, in person, or US mail.
 If using US mail, please take delivery time into account to ensure evidence is available for the hearing.

-Secure Upload: UpLoad.NY.gov
+Secure Upload: Fax: Mail:

-Encrypted Email: intakemail.hearings@otda.ny.gov

-Fax: 518-473-6735

-Mail: Office of Administrative Hearings 40 N. Pearl St, Fl 15B, Albany NY 12243
+UpLoad.NY.gov 518-473-6735 Office of Administrative Hearings 40 N. Pearl St, FI 15B, Albany NY 12243

 Or

 PO Box 1930 Albany NY 12201

 Please include the fair hearing number on fax or mail coversheets.
-Please note, AppDocs@otda.ny.gov will be discontinued shortly.
-Notices and instructions will be updated to reflect the change.
 Please use UpLoad.NY.gov to submit evidence securely.
+There is not a secure email option.

 Appellants and their authorized representatives who do not have access to a fax or other means of submitting such documentation should contact OAH to identify a different method of submitting documentation.
 Hearings are generally held at least three weeks after receiving a request.
-The time between the request and hearing date should be used to gather necessary evidence and submit it to OAH.
+The time between the request and hearing date should be used to gather and submit necessary evidence to OAH.

 For hearings conducted by telephone, when possible, Hearing Officers will leave voice messages for Appellants and their authorized representatives who fail to answer their phones.
 Hearing Officers will call Appellants and their authorized representatives two times during the scheduled hearing period, with at least ten minutes between calls.
-Failure to answer phones may cause the fair hearing request to be abandoned in accordance with 18 NYCRR § 358-5.5.
+Failure to answer phones may cause the fair hearing request to be deemed abandoned in accordance with 18 NYCRR § 358-5.5.